 Ya-Wen Lei

-Research interests: Political sociology, law and society, economic sociology, sociology of media and information technologies, sociology of work, labor and labor movements, science and technology studies, development, and Chinese studies
+Research interests: Political economy, political sociology, economic sociology, sociology of work and labor, science and technology studies, law and society, sociology of media and information technologies, development, and Chinese studies

-Ya-Wen Lei is Professor in the Department of Sociology at Harvard University.
-She is also affiliated with the Fairbank Center for Chinese Studies and the Weatherhead Center for International Affairs at Harvard.
-Trained in both law and sociology, she holds a LL.M. and a J.S.D. from Yale Law School and a Ph.D. in Sociology from the University of Michigan.
-After graduating from Michigan in 2013, she was a Junior Fellow at the Society of Fellows at Harvard University (2013–2016).
+Ya-Wen Lei is Professor in the Department of Sociology at Harvard University and a Senior Scholar at the Harvard Academy for International and Area Studies.
+She is also affiliated with several centers at Harvard, including the Fairbank Center for Chinese Studies — where she is one of the co-leaders of the Taiwan Studies initiative — the Weatherhead Center for International Affairs, and the Asia Center.
+Born and raised in Taiwan, she was trained in both law and sociology: she holds an LL.M. and a J.S.D. from Yale Law School and a Ph.D. in Sociology from the University of Michigan.
+After graduating from Michigan in 2013, she served as a Junior Fellow at the Society of Fellows at Harvard University (2013–2016).
 In academic year 2018–2019, she was a visiting professor at Sciences Po in France.